yusong-offx/todo-list/README.md

 - [Postgresql](./postgresql/README.md)

+*Fiber(Go) dockerfile build by multi-stage. (use alpine linux)
+*Postgresql dockerfile copy sql file and generate database.
 *About dockerfile you can check through this repo docker-compose.yml file.
 *You must not write all secrete key in code.
 This project is not for deploying.

 ## Future
 ---
-- all - add explaination
----
-- flutter - auto login
+- flutter
+  - auto-login using preference.
-- flutter - sort by something...
+  - various sort todo elements
----
+  - auto refresh
-- fiber - generate jwt
+- fiber
+  - full text search / search function
+  - write test code
-- fiber - swagger
+  - swagger server
----
-- rust - make by rocket
----

-real future
-flutter
-- auto login

-fiber
   - redis cache
-- todo pages paging
+  - todo paging
   - logger
-- write test code

-postgresql
+- postgresql
-- add fiber seach function and full-text search column
+  - full text search
+  - try to elastic search

-docker-compose
+- docker-compose
   - migrate to k8s

-## fix readme typo